 According to health authorities, daily total caffeine consumption should not exceed 400 mg for a healthy adult whereas the limit should be 200 mg for a pregnant or breastfeeding woman and 100 mg for a teen.
 We should also keep in mind that not only coffee but also some other beverages such as coke, energy drinks etc. contain various levels of caffeine.
 So, we should consider the total daily caffeine amount we consumed while determining how much coffee we can drink a day.

-Each of four different coffee brewing methods below yields a different taste and texture with the same ingredients.
+Summary: Each of four different coffee brewing methods below yields a different taste and texture with the same ingredients.
 Try each method and find out which coffee best suits your particular taste!

 French press, pour-over, filter coffee, moka pot, Turkish coffee, espresso, Americano, Greek coffee, bica, macchiato, mocha… It seems like there are almost infinite number of ways and recipes to make and enjoy a cup of coffee taking into account all those ingredients you can use to produce a hot or cold drink with a coffee base.
 However, we will concentrate on pure coffee brewing methods without any additional ingredients.